 Manipur: Mobile internet services suspended for 5 days after clashes between students and police

-Tension has been brewing in the state since the Biren Singh-led BJP government introduced the Manipur (hill areas) district council 6th and 7th amendment Bills.
+Tension has been brewing in the state since the Biren Singh-led BJP government introduced the Manipur (Hill Areas) District Council 6th and 7th Amendment Bills.

 The Manipur government on Saturday suspended mobile internet services across the state for five days after clashes broke out between students and the police, according to an official order.